irahorecka/personal-website-2-prod/README.md

         `$ sudo systemctl restart nginx`

 3. Permission denied (Error 13) for *.sock
     - This is usually a permission error.
+Check out this [Stack Overflow article](https://stackoverflow.com/questions/23948527/13-permission-denied-while-connecting-to-upstreamnginx/24830777#24830777) for troubleshooting this error.
+This article appears have the more widely accepted solution.
+NOTE: you must be logged in as root to execute

+        `$ setsebool -P httpd_can_network_connect 1`

+        (i.e. the accepted solution by joebarbere).

-Check out this [Stack Overflow article](https://stackoverflow.com/questions/22071681/permission-denied-nginx-and-uwsgi-socket).
+    - Check out this other [Stack Overflow article](https://stackoverflow.com/questions/22071681/permission-denied-nginx-and-uwsgi-socket) if further troubleshooting is required.

 4. Troubleshooting 500 Internal Server Error
     - Check out this [Digital Ocean discussion](https://www.digitalocean.com/community/questions/500-internal-server-error-in-my-site) to troubleshoot a 500 Internal Server Error.